 - Applicants must also submit a brief essay (400- 500 words) in which they detail their interest in The Kim Cannon Internship and relate their personal and professional characteristics to those that were reflective of Kim, including being dedicated, ambitious and passionate about hockey.

-The recipient of the Kim Cannon Internship will be chosen by a committee that includes representatives from the North American Hockey League.
+Applications for the Kim Cannon Internship are reviewed by a committee that includes representatives from the North American Hockey League.